Bloomberg-Beta/Manual/Manual.md

 We have an “anyone can say yes” policy.
 Yes, any of our team members can say yes.
 And no, you don’t have to meet my other partners.
 We believe the best founders and companies are polarizing.
 Our best investments might have been, originally, opposed by one or more of our partners.
 Teams are great at gathering information and surfacing wisdom, but terrible at making decisions.
 We believe in individual accountability -- if anyone can say yes, then everyone feels the weight of making a decision.
 (That said, we do require that before anyone says yes they mention the investment to the rest of us -- that way they get the benefit of the team’s input, and it’s a good way to slow down and think for a second.)

 We value each others’ opinions and seek them out.
 Our team is unusual in that we don’t (yet!) have any of the “partner issues” we hear about at other funds.
+In other funds, it's the worst of both worlds -- founders lack clarity about how investments get approved, and in some firms the partners become resentful of one another's power to approve each others' investments and then  do little to support another partners' companies.

 We believe in each others’ talents, trust each other enough not to mind when someone is wildly wrong, and enjoy each others’ views.
 We talk as a full group twice a week, to think out loud about companies we’ve invested in or might invest in, and we meet for a full few days once every couple of months.

 Because any one of us is empowered to “yes” a deal, we all share and share alike on helping each others’ deals succeed.
 “Before the investment, it’s your deal; after the investment, it’s our deal.”